 Adult day care is also categorized by the purpose of the care:

 - Transitional Care - The adult day care offers short-term rehabilitation after a hospital stay.
 The senior would go to an adult day care center during the day for a limited amount of time to ensure they are in a safe environment with medical supervision while they recover.

 - Palliative Care - The adult day care focuses on relieving the side effects and symptoms of an illness but does not replace the senior's primary care for the illness.

 Adult Day Care vs. Respite Care

 The main difference between adult day care and respite care is the setting.
-Community-based centers and group settings are where adult day care services are provided.
-Respite care can occur in any variety of care setting such as a nursing home, residential center or at home.
+Adult day care services are provided in community-based centers and group settings.
+However, respite care can occur in any variety of care setting such as a nursing home, residential center or at home.
 Both respite and adult day care services can be provided for a few hours per day up to a period of several weeks or more.
 Unlike adult day care which is restricted to 4-12 hours per day, respite care can extend to overnight care.
 Many adult day care centers also offer daytime respite care.

 Adult Day Care Costs

 Adult day cares are the most economical way to provide supervision and personal care for an elderly loved one.
 When compared with home care for an equal number of hours, adult day care usually costs at least 50% less.
 Nationwide in 2018, the projected average daily rate for adult day care is $70.
 Most centers bill in half-day or 4-hour increments.

 Paying for Adult Day Care Services